sl-solution/InMemoryDatasets.jl/docs/src/man/gallery.md

 ```
 ## Reshape

 * [How to transpose or pivote a table?
-Selecting specific columns](https://stackoverflow.com/questions/70228385/how-to-transpose-or-pivote-a-table-selecting-specific-columns) : I need to pivot or transpose it, keeping the Country Code, the years, and the indicators names as columns
+Selecting specific columns](https://stackoverflow.com/questions/70228385/how-to-transpose-or-pivote-a-table-selecting-specific-columns) : I need to pivot or transpose my data, keeping the Country Code, the years, and the indicators names as columns

 ```julia
 julia> ds = Dataset("Country_Code"=>["FR","FR","FR","USA","USA","USA","BR","BR","BR"],